grinkus/men-of-shovels/README.md

 *   Game where the player has to determine which one of the NPCs is good in the world of baddies.

-*   Multiplayer game where players have to <insert blank>.
+*   Multiplayer game where players have to [insert action].
 Upon connecting to the server player receives a message along the lines of "Everyone in this world is bad.
 You are the only good one.
-Do <insert blank> to save the world".
+Do [insert action] to save the world".
 Every player gets this message.